Runtime Security Engine (RSE)

 Introduction

 RSE initially boots from immutable code (BL1_1) in its internal ROM, before jumping to BL1_2, which is provisioned and hash-locked in RSE OTP.
-The updatable MCUBoot BL2 boot stage is loaded from host system flash into RSE SRAM, where it is authenticated.
-BL2 loads and authenticates the TF-M runtime into RSE SRAM from host flash.
+The updatable MCUBoot BL2 boot stage is loaded from host system flash into RSE SRAM, where it is authenticated using the LMS stateful hash-based signature scheme.
+BL2 loads and authenticates the TF-M runtime and RSE NS image (if applicable) into RSE SRAM from host flash.
 BL2 is also responsible for loading initial boot code into other subsystems within the host.

 Building TF-M